Pull to refresh

 Overview

-Washington keeps saying it wants to “build faster.”
-On December 18, 2025, the House put that promise into a blunt instrument: it passed the SPEED Act, a bill designed to squeeze environmental reviews into tighter boxes and make lawsuits harder to use as a brake.
+Washington keeps saying it wants to "build faster."
+On December 18, 2025, the House passed the SPEED Act—a blunt instrument designed to squeeze environmental reviews and make lawsuits harder to use as a brake.

-The stakes aren’t abstract.
-This is about whether America can actually lay transmission lines, build factories, expand ports, and power a data-center boom—or whether the price of speed is less scrutiny, less public leverage, and more pollution risk in the places that already carry the burden.
+The stakes aren't abstract.
+This is about whether America can actually lay transmission lines, build factories, expand ports, and power a data-center boom.
+Or whether the price of speed is less scrutiny, less public leverage, and more pollution risk in the places that already carry the burden.

 Key Indicators